 Wrap Up

 If you are a voracious reader, it makes sense to buy digital books.
-They do not suffer from the same wear and tear as a physical book.
-They are more convenient, you go to a website, click the “Buy” button, and download the book to Kindle or just buy it from the Kindle Store right on your reader, whereas print books you have to go to the bookstore and pick it up on the same day or order from Amazon and have them delivered in a couple of days, based on availability.
+They do not suffer the same wear and tear as a physical book.
+They are more convenient, you go to a website, click the “Buy” button, and download the book to Kindle or buy it from the Kindle Store right on your reader, whereas print books you have to go to the bookstore and pick it up on the same day or order from Amazon and have them delivered in a couple of days, based on availability.

 Michael Kozlowski is the editor-in-chief at Good e-Reader and has written about audiobooks and e-readers for the past fifteen years.
 Newspapers and websites such as the CBC, CNET, Engadget, Huffington Post and the New York Times have picked up his articles.
 He Lives in Vancouver, British Columbia, Canada.